Count of Boulogne

 Count of Boulogne was a historical title in the Kingdom of France.
 The city of Boulogne-sur-Mer became the centre of the County of Boulogne during the ninth century.
 Little is known of the early counts, but the first holder of the title is recorded in the 11th century.

 Eustace II of Boulogne accompanied William I of England (the Conqueror) during the Norman Conquest in 1066 and fought on his side at the Battle of Hastings.
 His son, Eustace III, was a major participant in the First Crusade with his younger brothers: Geoffrey and Baldwin (who later became King of Jerusalem).
 After Baldwin's death the throne was offered to Eustace, who was reluctant and declined; the throne was then offered to Geoffrey.
 Afonso (also King of Portugal) from Dammartin became Count of Boulogne from 1235 to 1253.

 Count Renaud of Boulogne obtained the title by abducting and marrying Countess Ida in 1190 and later gained title to Dammartin and Aumale.
-An early friend of King Philippe II Augustus, he turned against the king by joining the forces of the Holy Roman Empire at the Battle of Bouvines in 1214 (where he was defeated, captured, imprisoned and committed suicide).
+An early friend of King Philip II Augustus, he turned against the king by joining the forces of the Holy Roman Empire at the Battle of Bouvines in 1214 where he was defeated, captured, imprisoned and subsequently committed suicide.

-Boulogne came under nominal royal control in 1223, when it passed to Philippe Hurepel ("spiked hair", the son of Philippe II).
-Hurepel participated in the Albigensian Crusade in 1226 and later revolted in 1229 against Blanche of Castile.
-He was slain by Count Dietrich V of Cleaves in 1234, according to sources after accidentally killing Count Florent IV of Holland in a tournament.
-The county reverted to the crown and was passed to Adelaide of Brabant, wife of William III of Auvergne.
+Boulogne passed under Capetian control in 1223 when Philip II's son Philip Hurepel became count jure uxoris upon his marriage to Matilda II.
+Hurepel revolted against Blanche of Castile when Louis VIII of France died in 1226.
+When Philip Hurepel died in 1235, Matilda continued to reign until 1238 when she was married to Alphonse, second son of King Alfonso II of Portugal, and younger brother of King Sancho II of Portugal.
+Having succeeded his brother as Afonso III of Portugal in 1248, he renounced his title of Count of Boulogne and divorced Matilda in 1253 due to her barrenness in favour of Beatrice of Castile.
+After Matilda's death, the county was granted to Adelaide of Brabant, wife of William III of Auvergne.

-Boulogne was attacked and besieged a number of times during the Hundred Years' War and repeatedly passed between the English and the French.
-In 1477, Bertrand VI of La Tour gave the county to Louis XI, who incorporated the county into France.
-Boulogne remained part of France, except for a brief period of English rule under Henry VIII.
+Boulogne was attacked and besieged a number of times during the Hundred Years' War and repeatedly passed between English and French rule.
+In 1477, the county was directly incorporated into the French crown lands and Bertrand VI of La Tour was granted the County of Lauragais by King Louis XI instead.
+The county remained part of the royal domain from then on, except for a brief period where its main city Boulogne-sur-Mer was controlled by the English under Henry VIII.

-William I of Blois (c.
-1137 – 11 October 1159) was Count of Boulogne (1153–1159) and Earl of Surrey jure uxoris (1153–1159).
-He was the third son of King Stephen of England and Countess Matilda I of Boulogne.